 Other scholars and friends who have contributed to the ideas developed here include Todd Lawson, Stan Salthe, Robert Ulanowicz and John McCrone.
 In the early years of the project i learned much from Anthony Freeman and other editors and contributors to the Journal of Consciousness Studies, and from members of IRAS, especially Michael Cavanaugh and Ursula Goodenough.

 I am also thankful for life on Manitoulin Island, where all the writing was done, and for inspiring conversations i've had there, especially with Chuc and Linda Willson, Heather Thoma, Paul Salanki, Sophie Edwards, Justin Tilson, Jim Hart, and the late Jim Murray.
-Special thanks to Algis and Ruta Tribinevicius and Danielle Bourgault, who participated (along with Chuc and Linda) in a series of study sessions on the early chapters of the book.
+Special thanks to Algis and Ruta Tribinevicius, Danielle Bourgault, Veronika Bingaman and Emily Weber, who have participated (along with Chuc and Linda) in study sessions on chapters of the book.

 The one person most reponsible for the better qualities of this book – thanks to her unflagging encouragement and support over the 15 years of its writing, and her loving and devoted practice of the Bahá'í Faith we share – is my wife and partner in gnusystems and daily dialogue, Pam Jackson.
 To Pam this book is dedicated with love and joy.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.